 Other useful links

-Coordinated in the UK by the UK Safer Internet Centre, Safer Internet Day will take place on Tuesday 7th February 2017 with the theme ‘Be the change: Unite for a better internet’.
+Coordinated in the UK by the UK Safer Internet Centre, Safer Internet Day will take place on Tuesday 6th February 2018 with the theme ‘Create, Connect and Share Respect: A better internet starts with you’.
+For more information please click on this link – Safer Internet Day 2018

 For helpful support about e-safety and safer internet use at home please see the guidance document from the NSPCC.